 Find out more about monitoring your own blood pressure

 Surgery Pod is a secure computer system which has the capability to accurately record patient data and take readings, such as weight and blood pressure measurements.

-Some Medical Centres in Edinburgh are using surgery pods as an extension to patient’s consultation allowing the GP or Practice Nurse to have key patient health information before a face-to-face consultation.
+Some Medical Centres in Edinburgh are using surgery pods as an extension to patients’ consultations, allowing the GP or Practice Nurse to have key patient health information before a face to face consultation.
 This creates additional time for good conversations.

-Where appropriate, you can attend your consultation with your GP online via a video call.
+Where appropriate, you may be able to attend your consultation with your GP online via a video call.
 Video calling is as convenient as a phone call, with the added value of face-to-face communication.
 It can save you time and money, and brings your care closer to home.

-All Medical Centres in Edinburgh are now using NHS Near Me.
-Find out more on the Near Me website.
+Find out more on the NHS Near Me website.